mfateev/sdk-python/temporalio/contrib/crewai/DESIGN.md

 def crewai_activities(config: CrewAIActivityConfig | None = None) -> list[Callable]:
     """Get all CrewAI activities configured with the given config.

+    This function creates a CrewAIActivities instance with the given config and returns all activity methods for registration with a Worker.

     Args:
         config: Activity configuration with LLM and storage factories